ironhack-ft-wd-squad-ber-01-20/w5d5/maps.md

 axios
   .get(`http://localhost:3000/rooms/${roomId}/coordinates`)
   .then(response => {
-    const coordinates = response.data; // the array of coordinates that we are sending from our backend route const marker = new mapboxgl.Marker({ draggable: true });
+    let coordinates = response.data; // the array of coordinates that we are sending from our backend route if (!coordinates.length) coordinates = map.getCenter(); // if the room didn't have coordinates, we'll use the center of the map temporarily to display the marker

+    const marker = new mapboxgl.Marker({ draggable: true });

     marker.setLngLat(coordinates); // and we'll use that array as the coordinates for our marker